-The geography features the vibrant urban centre of Leicester, as well as beautiful rural areas in the wider county and Rutland, including Rutland Water
+The geography features the vibrant urban centre of Leicester, as well as beautiful rural areas in the wider county and Rutland, including Rutland Water single ethnic majority.
+The 2021 census identifies 94 languages spoken here, making Leicester one of the most linguistically diverse places in the UK

 Leicester is the largest city in the East Midlands and the fastest growing.
-With a proud history of migration, it is famously the first 'plural' city in the country, with no single ethnic majority.
-The 2021 census identifies 94 languages spoken here, making Leicester one of the most linguistically diverse places in the UK
+With a proud history of migration, it is famously the first 'plural' city in the country, with no

-The city is home to the largest Diwali celebration outside India each Autumn, and across the rest of the year Leicester celebrates Vaisakhi, Eid, Hanukkah and Chinese New Year.
-It also hosts the third largest Caribbean Carnival in the country

-Leicester has seen the development of the Space Park and Waterside area of the city in recent years, with a view to nurturing specialist industry skills and the retention of knowledge from graduates of the city's two universities.
+The city is home to the largest Diwali celebration outside India each Autumn, and across the rest of the year Leicester celebrates Vaisakhi, Eid, Hanukkah and city in recent years, with a view to nurturing specialist industry skills and the retention of knowledge from graduates of the city's two universities.
 In the wider county, life sciences and logistics are industry growth areas, creating jobs and attracting more people to settle in Leicestershire.